Treatment of Postpartum Depression

 Postpartum Depression in Fathers

 Research on postpartum depression has focused primarily on mothers.
-However, the recent research shows that after a birth of a child fathers might be also affected.
+However, the recent research shows that after the birth of a child, fathers might also be affected.
 There is a positive correlation between maternal PPD and postnatal depression in fathers.
-The most likely reason is the marital satisfaction.
+The most likely reason is marital satisfaction.
 The prevalence of father’s PPD is lower than in women.

-Cognitive Behavioral Therapy (CBT) and Interpersonal Psychotherapy (IPT) are commonly used in treating postpartum depression.
-However, there are also other therapeutic technics which proved to be effective.
-After a profound assessment our psychiatric clinic offers the below psychotherapy method for treatment of postpartum depression in Dubai.
+Cognitive Behavioral Therapy (CBT) and Interpersonal psychotherapy (IPT) are commonly used in treating postpartum depression.
+However, there are also other therapeutic techniques that proved to be effective.
+After a profound assessment, our psychiatric clinic offers the below psychotherapy method for treatment of postpartum depression in Dubai.

 Cognitive Behavioral Therapy (CBT)

-CBT focuses on thoughts’ impacting the feelings empowering the mother to control and change them.
-It involves identifying reciprocal thoughts circles, exploring underlying beliefs, and developing coping strategies.
+CBT focuses on thoughts’ impacting the feelings, empowering the mother to control and change them.
+It involves identifying reciprocal thought circles, exploring underlying beliefs, and developing coping strategies.

 Interpersonal Psychotherapy (IPT)